marcelotduarte/cx_Freeze/doc/src/script.rst

 .. option:: --base=NAME, --base-name=NAME

     the name of the base executable; the pre-defined values are:
-    "console" (default), "gui" and "service"; a user-defined base is accepted if it is given with an absolute path name
+    "console", "gui" and "service"; a user-defined base is accepted if it is given with an absolute path name [default: "console"]

 .. option:: --target-name=NAME